From Wyoming Tales and TrailsThis Page: Presidential visits, Theodore Roosevelt, Chester A. Arthur; John Colter, the Earl of Dunraven.

 Regardless of the descriptions of the Yellowstone by early visitors, the creation of the Park as the first National Park in the world in 1872 was as a direct result of the Hayden Expedition and the paintings of Thomas Moran and photography of Wm.
 H. Jackson.

-President Arthur's camp, Upper Geyser Basin.
-Photo by F. Jay Haynes.
+President Arthur's camp, 1883, Upper Geyser Basin.
+Illustration based on photo by F. Jay Haynes.

 As noted earlier the first president to visit the park was Chester A. Arthur.
 President Arthur was allegedly inspired to visit Yellowstone by a Bierstadt painting of the Yellowstone Falls which the artist had loaned the Executive Mansion in hopes that Congress would purchase the painting.
 The original is now on display in the Whitney Museum in Cody.
 The Arthur party proceeded by train to Green River City, from there they proceeded by Wagon to Fort Washakie.
 From there by horse back, followed by an escort of 75 cavalrymen, guided by Togwatee, the party crossed the pass of the same name into Jackson's Hole and northward into the Park.
 The presidential visit inspired a renewed interest in the Park.
 The President returned on the newly open Park branch line of the Northern Pacific which by that time had extended its lines to Cinnabar, Montana, now a ghost town a short distance northwest of Gardiner.